owncast/owncast.github.io/content/docs/systemservice.md

 {{< highlight ini >}}
 [Unit]
-Description=Owncast Service
+Description=Owncast
 {{< / highlight >}}

-This is where the "functional" parts of the service live.<br />
+This is where the "functional" parts of the service live.

 {{< highlight ini >}}
 [Service]
 Type=simple